Debt Ratios for Residential Financing

 - Gross monthly income of $6,500 x .41 = $2,665 can be applied to recurring debt plus housing expenses

-If you'd like to run your own numbers, feel free to use our Mortgage Loan Pre-Qualifying Calculator.
+If you'd like to run your own numbers, please use this Loan Pre-Qualification Calculator.

-Remember these ratios are only guidelines.
-We'd be happy to pre-qualify you to help you figure out how large a mortgage loan you can afford.
+Remember these are only guidelines.
+We will be thrilled to go over pre-qualification to help you determine how large a mortgage you can afford.